tusen-ai/SimpleTrack/README.md

 We provide a demo based on the first sequence with ID `10203656353524179475_7625_000_7645_000` from the validation set of [Waymo Open Dataset](https://waymo.com/open/) and the detection from [CenterPoint](https://github.com/tianweiy/CenterPoint).
 (We are thankful and hope that we are not violating any terms here.)

 First, download the [demo_data](https://drive.google.com/file/d/11tUAV6birmXI6Gk0mQ4DJbqokHlQtMk4/view?usp=sharing) and extract it locally.
 It contains the necessary information and is already preprocessed according to [our preprocessing programs](./docs/data_preprocess.md).
 To run the demo, please run the following command.
-It will provide interactive visualization with `plt`.
+It will provide interactive visualization with `matplotlib.pyplt`.
 Therefore, it is recommended to run this demo locally.

 ```bash
 python tools/demo.py \